Sleep Medicine

 Dr. Boesler is board-certified in sleep medicine alongside her board certification in internal medicine, a combination that allows FFC to evaluate sleep in full clinical depth, not just as an isolated complaint but as part of the broader health picture that her internal medicine background captures.

 Sleep apnea is the most common sleep disorder evaluated at FFC and one of the most underdiagnosed conditions in the general population.
 Many patients are unaware they have it.
-FFC uses home sleep testing to identify obstructive sleep apnea accurately and comfortably, without a laboratory sleep study, and guides patients through the full range of treatment options including CPAP, BiPAP, oral appliance therapy, Inspire, medication, and biofeedback.
+FFC uses home sleep testing to accurately identify obstructive sleep apnea in the comfort of the patient's own home, without a laboratory study, and guides patients through the full range of treatment options including CPAP, BiPAP, oral appliance therapy, Inspire, medication, and biofeedback.

-Insomnia and non-restorative sleep affect a large portion of FFC's patients and frequently have hormonal, adrenal, or circadian components that go unaddressed when sleep is treated as a primary behavioral complaint.
+Insomnia and non-restorative sleep frequently have hormonal, adrenal, or circadian components that go unaddressed when sleep is treated as a primary behavioral complaint.
 FFC evaluates the full picture including cortisol rhythm, melatonin, sex hormones, and thyroid function before recommending a treatment direction.

 Sleep disruption from hormonal imbalance is particularly common in perimenopause and menopause, where estrogen and progesterone shifts directly affect sleep architecture.
 FFC addresses the hormonal drivers of sleep disruption alongside the sleep disorder itself, which produces more durable results than treating either in isolation.